-The fourth Regular Winter Session will commence Monday, October 4th, 1880, and continue twenty weeks from date of beginning.
+The Fifth Regular Winter Session will commence MONDAY, OCTOBER 3, 1881, and continue twenty weeks from date of beginning.

+COLLEGE BUILDING.

-The College is located on Second street, between Francis and Jule, is a large commodious building, containing fine amphitheatre and dissecting conveniences.
+The College, located on Second street, between Francis and Jule, has been entirely remodeled, and contains, on the first and second floors, two large Amphitheatres, Dispensary, Museum and Laboratory, and on the third floor one of the largest Dissecting Rooms in the West.

+HOSPITAL.

-The Hospital Building, under the exclusive control of the Faculty, is situated on Antoine street, west of Main, has large and commodious halls, with wards sufficient to contain ample material for medical and surgical teaching, which are immediately accessible, thus giving the student advantages for bedside instruction.
-The Hospital receives the support of the various railroads entering St. Joseph; has the boarding of such of the County poor of Buchanan County as require active treatment; and access to the sick of the City Hospital, State Lunatic Asylum No. 2, County Farm and County Asylum and Home of the Friendless; is open to the admission of patients from abroad, numbers of whom have availed themselves of its facilities.
-This affords from all these sources ample means for clinical instructions in medicine and surgery.
+The Hospital, under the exclusive control of members of the Faculty, is situated on Antoine street, west of Main, has large, commodious halls, with wards sufficient to contain ample material for Medical and Surgical teaching, thus giving the student advantage of bedside instruction.

+The Hospital receives the patients of the various Railroads entering St. Joseph, and has the care of such of the county poor of Buchanan County as require active treatment.
+Students of the School have also access to the County Farm, Home of the Friendless, City Hospital, State Lunatic Asylum No. 2, and such patients from abroad who avail themselves of the Hospital privileges.
+From all of these sources ample means for clinical instruction in Medicine and Surgery is afforded.
+There is, in addition to this, a daily Free Dispensary Clinic at the College Building.